Tao-su/Proteoform-predictor/README.md

 python PTM_predictor.py -h
 ```

-**Note**: The elapsed time of the whole analysis depends on the size of the proteome.
-For the proteome that includes 5000 proteins, the elapsed time will be ~1 h
+**Note**: The elapsed time of the whole analysis depends on the size of the proteoform database.
+For the E. coli K12 proteome, the elapsed time will be ~1 h